dalnefre/FPGA/tutorial/uart/README.md

 on every tick (positive edge) of the system clock, and use a reset-able `timer` to measure data-bit durations.
-We pre-calcuate the number of clock ticks representing `HALF_BIT_TIME` and `FULL_BIT_TIME`.
+We pre-calculate the number of clock ticks representing `HALF_BIT_TIME` and `FULL_BIT_TIME`.
 This tells us how long we should see the signal for a data bit and where we expect to find edge transitions, if any, between bits.